 An alternative start up method is to reduce the initial flow rate setting to half of the recommended flow rate and increase it once the column is fully up to temperature.
 Start the pump and monitor the pressure.
-Please note that it is very common after a period of storage or when first connecting a polymeric gel column that a small amount of yellow liquid elutes from the column.
+Please note that it is very common when first connecting a polymeric gel column after storage that a small amount of yellow liquid elutes from the column.
 This material is a polysulfonate formed during column storage which is not harmful to the column or test system, and will clear from the column after a couple of minutes.